rodralez/NaveGo/README.md

 ## INS/GNSS integration example using synthetic (simulated) data

+The NaveGo example with synthetic data is based on the output of a trajectory generator.
+This program provided both truth accelerations and angular velocities for a previous defined trajectory.
+Then, inertial sensor's measurements were simulated according to a specific real IMU error profile.

+NaveGo does not provide a trajectory generator.

 The file `navego_example_synth.m` tries to expose how NaveGo can be used step by step.
 It compares the performances of two simulated INS/GNSS systems, one using an ADIS16405 IMU and another using an ADIS16488 IMU, both fused using a simulated GNSS sensor.

-Next, a description of this file is provided.
+Next, a description of `navego_example_synth.m` file is provided.

 ### Reset section